r-hub/blog/content/post/2020-03-03-packageRank/index.md

 {{<figure src="cran_r-1.png" title="Figure 20 Leap Day 2020">}}

-In the past I've noticed that website maintenance (renaming files and folders, etc.) sometimes coincides with software updates.
+I've noticed that website maintenance (renaming files and folders, etc.) sometimes coincides with software updates.
 So my working hypothesis, which I haven't explored empirically, is that the scripts used to do automated downloading may have been "broken" by changes on CRAN.
 If so, this might actually be a better estimate of the "real" level of interest in R and its packages.

 [^1]: Similar but limited functionality is available for Bioconductor packages using `bioconductorDownloads()` and `bioconductorRank()`.
 [^2]: Based upon my reading of the documentation and source code, I'd say that the [`'adjustedcranlogs'`](https://cran.r-project.org/package=adjustedcranlogs) package is also concerned with the inflation of package download counts.
 However, I'd argue that its source of inflation are package updates and its objective is to estimate the number of new users (new package installations) by subtracting the number existing users (installation of package updates) from the total downloads.
 From the perspective of [`'packageRank'`](https://cran.r-project.org/package=packageRank), however, package updates are revelatory not problematic.
 Interest in a package is defined by both new and existing users.
 This is why `plot.cranDownloads()` include `package.version` and `r.version` arguments to annotate graphs with the the release of new package versions and new versions of R.